Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

 Progressive disclosure-reveal information across space...navigation-different tabs used

-Visually group information in order of important- Mission-Education and Qualifications-Class content
+Visually group information in order of importance- Mission-Education and Qualifications-Class content

-E-Commerce site Hick-Hyman Law, too many options, the longer it takes for consumer to make a decision
+I considered the Hick-Hyman Law, that if the user is presented with too many options, it will take them longer to reach a decision so I tried to keep the message clear and uniform so that the user would be enticed to join 'Pure Drama'

 Navigation-how do you find